 The Gulf of Mexico Fishery Management Council is pleased to be hosting a workshop on sector separation in cooperation with the Fisheries Leadership & Sustainability Forum on November 8-10, 2010 in Tampa, Florida.
-The purpose of this workshop is to facilitate an educational exchange of information to help fishery managers and stakeholders gain a better understanding of potential benefits and challenges of sector separation in recreational fisheries managed by GMFMC.
+The purpose of this workshop is to facilitate the exchange information to help fishery managers and stakeholders gain a better understanding of potential benefits and challenges of sector separation in recreational fisheries managed by GMFMC.